Mount Bradley (Mount Jumbo): History

 This geographic feature's name was originally published as "Jumbo Mountain" by U.S. Geological Survey in 1904, likely from the Jumbo Mine at its base.
 Mount Jumbo is another variant name still in common use.
 It was officially renamed Mount Bradley in 1939 in honor of Frederick Worthen Bradley (1863–1933), world-famous mining engineer.
 He was president of the American Mining Institute, and in 1931 was awarded the Saunder Gold Medal for outstanding achievement in mining.
 He was instrumental in developing the quartz mining areas of Gastineau Channel including the Treadwell gold mine and Alaska Juneau Mine, and contributed toward the development of the communities of Juneau and Douglas.
 This geographic feature's name was officially adopted in 1939 by the U.S. Board on Geographic Names.

 Climate

 Based on the Köppen climate classification, Mount Bradley has a subarctic climate with cold, snowy winters, and mild summers.
 Weather systems coming off the Gulf of Alaska are forced upwards by the Coast Mountains (orographic lift), causing heavy precipitation in the form of rainfall and snowfall.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. This climate supports the Juneau Icefield to the mountain's northeast.
+Winter temperatures can drop below −20 °C with wind chill factors below −30 °C. This climate supports the Juneau Icefield to the mountain's northeast.
 The month of July offers the most favorable weather for viewing and climbing Mount Bradley.